Written by Holly Alyssa MacCormick

 Accessibility is similarly nuanced.

 “Accessibility means providing infrastructure where people can get access to the clinical trial or the therapy,” said Bonneville.
-“That we’ve set up things like patient navigation, a patient assistance fund, or other mechanisms by which they can have access to the drug or therapy.”
+“That we’ve set up things like patient navigation, a patient assistance fund, (for) access to the drug or therapy.”

-Creating a framework to help deliver newly developed cell and gene therapies to the people of California is an important part of CIRM’s mission.
+Helping to deliver new cell and gene therapies to the people of California is an important part of CIRM’s mission.

 The next Parkinson’s Foundation Moving Day event will take place on Saturday, May 16, 2026, in San Francisco.